skyout/tips.js/README.md

 });
 ```

 Specific tooltip bindings can be removed using the `removeSpecific` option.
-This required both an element and an action to be specified, otherwise the default `.error` and `focus` will be applied.
+This required both an element and an action to be specified, otherwise the default `.error` class and `focus` action will be removed.

 ```
 $.tips({